plusmobileapps/plusmobileapps.github.io/docs/blog/posts/2025-04-04-kotlin-inject-anvil-extensions.md

 }
 ```

-To create a `MoviesBloc` elsewhere, a lambda could be injected that takes the assisted parameter as an argument `(ComponentContext) -> MoviesBloc`.
+Due to a recent [contribution](https://github.com/amzn/kotlin-inject-anvil/pull/104) I made to kotlin-inject-anvil, to create a `MoviesBloc` elsewhere a lambda could be injected that takes the assisted parameter as an argument `(ComponentContext) -> MoviesBloc`.
 Coming from a background using [dagger](https://github.com/google/dagger) and [anvil](https://github.com/square/anvil), I had become accustomed to a pattern of creating factory interfaces that would create assisted injected dependencies.

 ```kotlin
 interface MoviesBloc {